 Several sources can contribute to the power supply mix for Rwanda.
-This mix includes hydro, biomass (peat) thermal, solar PV and thermal power from Kivu’s renewable gas.
+This mix includes hydro, biomass (peat) thermal, solar PV, and thermal power from Kivu’s renewable gas.
 Wind and solar are seasonally less effective than in other parts of Africa, with power factors poor for 7-8 months a year.
-This is partly due to few months of sustained winds.
-There are also short sunny seasons, except in the south and east.
+This is partly due to a few months annually of sustained winds.
+There are also short sunny seasons in the north and west, quite different from the south and east.

 Balancing thermal energy and electrical power

 But at the same time, Kivu gas can and should supply thermal energy.
-It is a cheap and convenient heat energy for households and industry.
-A key impact from gas use is to halt or reverse deforestation.
+It is cheap and convenient heat energy for households and industries.
+A key impact of gas use is to halt or reverse deforestation.
 A capital investment need is a new national gas network.
 This will provide the backbone for gas transmission and distribution around the country.

 The geography of Rwanda is perfect for running a cost-effective gas supply network, as an expanded form of the Vilankulo concept discussed above.
 It works because Rwanda is the most densely populated country in Africa.
-In fact it is also one of the smallest.
-This situation therefore reduces the capital cost per user.
-We advocate using the Vilankulo concept, compatible with new US and EU-based design standard for pipelines.
+In fact, it is also one of the smallest.
+This situation, therefore, reduces the capital cost per user.
+We advocate using the Vilankulo concept, compatible with the new US and EU-based design standards for pipelines.
 It was developed in Mozambique because conventional North American or European standards could still cost more than the average family house in DRC and Rwanda.
 It is unaffordable to most residents and would kill the potential for widespread use.

-How best to get gas into houses at low cost?
+How best to get gas into houses at a low cost?